Answer a few simple questions to make your document in minutes

 The cost of finding and working with a law firm might cost anywhere from hundreds of dollars to thousands.
 With Rocket Lawyer, every Rent-to-Own Agreement that you create will be tailored to you.
 Simply tap or click the button that says "Make document" to get started.
 If you'd like, you may also try having your drafted document looked over by a Rocket Lawyer On Call® attorney after making it.

 After creating a Lease-to-Own Agreement with Rocket Lawyer, you will be able to review it wherever and whenever you choose.
-You also may try any of the following actions related to your contract: making edits, printing it, getting digital signatures via RocketSign®, or saving it as a Word or PDF document.
+You also may try any of the following actions related to your contract: making edits, printing it, getting electronic signatures via RocketSign®, or saving it as a Word or PDF document.
 Your Rent-to-Own Agreement will come with its own series of tips on what comes next after your document is finished.
 The tenant should receive a copy of the final contract.
 You may also wish to explore our entire repository of contracts and other documents for property owners and managers.

 This happens often.
 A lot can change within a two or three-year lease.
 Most contracts do not "require" the potential buyer to purchase.
 Even if the agreement is a "lease purchase" agreement, the buyer would still need to be able to qualify for financing.
 The standard contract is a protected right for the "option" to buy, but the renter generally still has the choice to not buy at the end of the term.